userguide-galaxea/Product_User_Guide/docs/en/Guide/R1/R1_Autonomous_Navigation_System_Usage_Tutorial.md

-### 5.5 Navigation Topic Interface
+### 5.5 Navigation Interface

-The Navigation interface is a crucial component for R1 robots to achieve autonomous path planning and motion control.
+It is used for the R1 robot to achieve autonomous path planning and motion control.
 These interfaces enable the robots to conduct global and local path planning based on the input sensor data (such as LiDAR point clouds and SLAM positioning status), and output control instructions to drive the robot chassis to move.
-The Navigation interface not only supports obstacle avoidance but also can update the robot's motion trajectory and task status in real time, ensuring that the robot can complete navigation tasks efficiently and safely.
-This chapter provides a detailed introduction to each topic of the Navigation interface, including the types and uses of input and output data.
+The Navigation interface not only supports obstacle avoidance but also can update the robot's motion trajectory and task status in real-time, ensuring that the robot can complete navigation tasks efficiently and safely.

 <table style="width: 100%; border-collapse: collapse;table-layout: fixed;">
     <thead>